 Factors of Success

 What makes a volunteer engagement strategy successful?
-There are three key factors for success when it comes to volunteer engagement (and overall management, for that matter):
+There are three critical factors for success when it comes to volunteer engagement (and overall management, for that matter):

-You’ll have plenty of opportunities to automate and streamline your volunteer management process.
-In fact, there’s some amazing software out there to do the leg-work, administrative tasks, schedule volunteers, and collect data (more on this later in the article).
-But for now, know that successful volunteer engagement relies on human-centric skills like relationship-building and communication—all skills which you possess!
+You'll have plenty of opportunities to automate and streamline your volunteer management process.
+There's some excellent software to do the legwork, administrative tasks, schedule volunteers, and collect data (more on this later in the article).
+But for now, know that successful volunteer engagement relies on human-centric skills like relationship-building and communication—all you possess!